 15. Symbolic Representation of Capacitor and Inductor

 In this post, I have covered 15 basic differences of capacitor and battery.
-If you have any queries regading capacitor vs battery, you can ask a given comment.
+If you have any queries regarding capacitor vs battery, you can ask by giving your comment below.

 Read related some differences: